j4mbob/conntrack-lantt-analysis/README.md

 Arguments can also be read from a JSON file loaded via -loadconfig <path> .  this defaults to lanrtt.json in the same directory as the binary

+network and mask should be set to the vlan 4 network and subnet address on the gateway

+to run continously ensure continuous is set. pollingtime is ignored if continuous is enabled.
+Statsperiod and buffersize can be left on the defaults

 example file is in the repo